digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holding.rst

 Summary
 *******

-You know how to setup basic accounts, holdings and instruments.
+You know how to setup basic accounts, holdings, and instruments.
 The key concepts to take away are:

 * Holdings represent the ownership of a financial instrument at a custodian.
 * Instruments define the economic terms of a financial contract.